 Learn more about constants here

-Data types: A data type is the classification of a particular type of data.
+A data type is the classification of a particular type of data.
 We as humans can understand the difference between a name and a number, but the computer cannot.
 The computer uses special internal codes to distinguish between different types of data it receives and processes.
-Most common data types include integer type which are numbers, floating point number data type which are decimal based numbers, Boolean values which are TRUE or FALSE and character data type which is alphabets.
+The most common data types include integer type which are numbers, a floating-point number data type which are decimal based numbers, Boolean values which are TRUE or FALSE and character data type which is alphabets.

 Learn more about data types here

-Array: Arrays are lists or group of similar type of data values that are grouped.
+Arrays are lists or groups of similar types of data values that are grouped.
 All values in the array are of the same data type and are only differentiated by their position in the array.
 For example, the age of all students in a class can be an array as they will all be numbers.
-Similarly, the name of every student in a class will be an array as they will all be of character data type.
+Similarly, the name of every student in a class will be an array as they will all be of the character data type.

 Learn more about arrays here